usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 needed) and technical requirements (what makes a particular feature accessible).
-For example, the 2010 ADA Standards provide scoping requirements for how many toilet compartments in a particular toilet room must be accessible and provide technical requirements on what makes these toilet compartments accessible.
-275 The MDE Standards issued by the Access Board contain technical requirements, but they do not specify scoping requirements.
-Rather, they state that “[t]he enforcing authority shall specify the number and type of diagnostic equipment that are required to comply with the MDE Standards.”
-276 For the technical requirements to be implemented and enforced effectively, it is necessary for the Department to provide scoping requirements to specify how much accessible MDE is needed for a public entity’s health care service, program, or activity to comply with the ADA.
+For example, the 2010 ADA Standards provide scoping requirements for how many toilet compartments in a particular toilet room must be accessible and provide technical requirements on what makes these toilet compartments accessible. {% fn 279 %} The MDE Standards issued by the Access Board contain technical requirements, but they do not specify scoping requirements.
+Rather, they state that “[t]he enforcing authority shall specify the number and type of diagnostic equipment that are required to comply with the MDE Standards.” {% fn 280 %} For the technical requirements to be implemented and enforced effectively, it is necessary for the Department to provide scoping requirements to specify how much accessible MDE is needed for a public entity’s health care service, program, or activity to comply with the ADA.